 There is an urgent need to modify the COVID-19 response systems because the data sharing between the Depart of Health’s central database and solution provides is lacking.
 Hoping to turn the tide, House Representative Lord Allan Jay Velasco introduced House Resolution No. 1536, which aims “to establish a unified national contact tracing protocol” to improve the country’s health emergency data monitoring system.

 Multisys Technologies Corporation developed StaySafe.PH.
 Other than its contact tracing feature, it’s also a social distancing system with health condition reporting.
-Its Founder and CEO David Almirol, Jr. said in December last year that they removed the app’s GPS and Bluetooth to ease the public’s fears about their privacy.
-Also, they made innovations and initiatives to ensure proper contact tracing with the consideration that not everyone owns a smartphone.
+In December last year, its Founder and CEO David Almirol, Jr. said that they removed the app’s GPS and Bluetooth to ease the public’s fears about their privacy.
+Also, they made innovations and initiatives to ensure proper contact tracing, considering that not everyone owns a smartphone.